w3f/Grants-Program/applications/InvArch.md

 ### Limitations
 While InvArch is designed to allow user to protect, store, authenticate, and securely share their intellectual property, it does not provide a system for handling theft.
 Instead, the platform offers many of the resources needed to take action against an individual.
-Still, it is important to remember that the platform does not litigate attempts of intellectual property theft.
-The platform does, however, provide governance measures to handle bad actors within a DEV, and the platform is designed to prevent bad actors for taking over a project.
+It is important to note that the full contents/data of an IPT are not initially fully exposed on the platform.
+The platform addresses the problem of security by 1. integrating decentralized KYC, a requirement for users to access the platform, 2. only exposing limtited data (name, industry, focus, description) to users until after they have applied to a DEV and 3.) the initializer of said DEV reviews, interviews, and elects to share a temporary private-key fullu exposing the IPTs data.
+The platform does not litigate attempts of intellectual property theft.
+The platform does, however, provide governance measures to handle bad actors within a DEV.
+The platform is designed to prevent bad actors from taking over a project through the allocation structure of a DEV's IPT Ownership (IPTO) tokens.
+The platform extends the same security to intellectual property as digital art NFTs supply, but just as NFT platforms do not mitigate disputes, the InvArch platform does not as well.

 ### Components
 ### 1. Invention Arch & IPT Minter